 Late Roman period:

 There is an important document that illustrates this road at the 4th century.
 The Peutinger Map (Tabula Peutingeriana) is a medieval map which was based on a 4th century Roman military road map.
 The map shows the major roads, with indication of the cities, and geographic highlights (lakes, rivers, mountains, seas).
 Along the links are stations and distance in Roman miles (about 1.5KM per mile).
 The roads are shown as brown lines between the cities and stations.
 In the section shown below is the area of Jerusalem, drawn in a rotated direction (Egypt on the left, the Mediterranean sea on the top).
 Jerusalem is illustrated in the center as a double house icon, which represents a major city.
 It is listed as "formerly called Jerusalem, now called Aelia Capitolina" (antea dicta Hierusalem n(unc) Helya Capitolina).

 The section where the Roman road passes through Horvat Hanut is indicated as a red square.
 Ashkelon is marked as "Ascalone".
 Stations along the road are marked as:

 The total distance of this road is 48 Roman miles, or about 71km - the actual distance between the two cities.

 Part of Peutinger map, based on 4th C Roman road map.

-During the following Byzantine periods (4th-7th C), the road was used by the Christian Pilgrims to the Holy Land, and a Church was constructed here in order to provide roadside services.
+During the following Byzantine periods (4th-7th century), the road was used by the Christian Pilgrims to the Holy Land, and a Church was constructed here in order to provide roadside services.
 The mosaic floor was found on the floor of the main structure at this site.
-Its inscription is dated to the 2nd half of the 6th C.
+Its inscription is dated to the 2nd half of the 6th century.

 Victor Guerin, the famous French early explorer of the Holy Land, visited the site in 1863 and described the Roman road and the ruins of the Khan.
 He reported on ruins of 10 small houses and two larger structures with 1m wide walls.